-The purpose of the UAW 2865 Anti-Oppression Committee is wide ranging.
-We hope to work together with members from across the UC, to challenge all forms of oppression.
-As we’re a very new committee, our mission is evolving, but some of the goals and strategies we plan to pursue include: identifying and challenging discrimination in our workplaces; organizing in solidarity with students, community groups, and other unions against various forms of oppression within the UC system; helping develop demands during contract bargaining that challenge racism, language discrimination, sexism, trans- and homophobia, ableism, ageism and citizenship status.
+The purpose of the UAW 2865 Anti-Oppression Committee is wide-ranging.
+We hope to work together with members from across the UC to challenge all forms of oppression.: The AOC is interested in identifying and challenging discrimination in our workplaces; organizing in solidarity with students, community groups, and other unions against various forms of oppression within the UC system; helping develop demands during contract bargaining that challenge racism, language discrimination, sexism, trans- and homophobia, ableism, ageism and citizenship status.

-Also part of this committee’s plan is critically educating ourselves and all members about how to address power dynamics within the union and we plan to develop sustainable practices and leadership development pathways to diversify union leadership.
-These programs will expand the resources we make available to all campuses to support all members to build consciousness around anti-oppression issues within the union and across all spheres of the UC student experience.
-We hope that the evolution of this plan will be informed by your experiences as a student and member at the intersection of race, class, ethnicity, age, nation, gender, sexuality, and ability.
+Additionally, the AOC seeks to critically educate ourselves and all members about how to address power dynamics within the union.
+We plan to develop sustainable practices and leadership development pathways to diversify union leadership and educate our membership.
+These programs expand the resources we make available to all campuses to support all members to build consciousness around anti-oppression issues within the union and across all spheres of the UC student experience.
+Our work is informed by our experiences as students and members at the intersection of race, class, ethnicity, age, nation, gender, sexuality, and ability.

 To get involved with the Anti-Oppression Committee email us here: email@example.com